rackerlabs/technical-blog/_posts/2020-03-11-how-to-restore-postgres-backups-on-objectrocket.md

 ogDescription: "This post walks you though Point-in-Time Recovery (PITR) of Postgres on the ObjectRocket service."
 ---

-*Originally published 2020/02/06 at ObjectRocket.com/blog.*
+*Originally published on February 6,2020 at ObjectRocket.com/blog.*

 Database administration duties include taking and restoring regular backups, which is a critical component.
 ObjectRocket includes daily backups with a two-week retention and enables those backups by default on all of our database products.

-The ObjectRocket PostgreSQL (Postgres) offering adds a bonus, Write Ahead Log (WAL) archiving and the ability to restore to any time within the retention window.
+The ObjectRocket PostgreSQL&reg; (Postgres) offering adds a bonus, Write Ahead Log (WAL) archiving and the ability to restore to any time within the retention window.

-This post walks you through Point-in-Time Recovery (PITR) of Postgres on the ObjectRocket service.
+This post walks you through point-in-time recovery (PITR) with Postgres on the ObjectRocket service.

 <!-- more -->